Pioneering Certified Basil Seeds in America

 1. Are basil seeds good for you?

-Yes — if they are edible basil seeds used as food, not “holy basil seeds.”
+Yes — Zen Basil seeds are.
+Since they are edible basil seeds used as food, unlike “holy basil seeds.”

 Edible basil seeds (the kind Zen Basil uses) are naturally: